-Child Abuse consists of any act, or failure to act that endangers a child’s physical or emotional health and development.
-Someone is abusive if he or she fails to nurture the child, physically injures the child, or relates sexually to the child.
+Child abuse consists of any act, or failure to act that endangers a child’s physical or emotional health and development.
+Someone is abusive if they fail to nurture the child, physically injure the child, or relate sexually to the child.

 The four major types of child abuse are:

 Children react differently to abuse depending on age, extent of abuse, support from others, and their relationship with the offender.
 The single most important factor affecting a child’s recovery is the level of support they receive from caregivers.

 Child Network and Fun Pianos proudly present a high energy, sing-along, clap-along, rock-n-roll, comedy piano show!More Information >>